-3 First 18 Weeks Response Temporal Displays
+3 First 19 Weeks Response Temporal Displays

-To set the stage for the comparisons to follow in this section, consider the All crashes (yellow) and the fatal crashes (orange) lines first in the chart displayed below.
+To set the stage for the comparisons to follow in this section, consider the All Crashes (yellow) and the Fatal Crashes (orange) lines in the chart displayed below.
 Lighter colors were chosen for these two lines so they would blend into the background of the charts that follow to prevent major distraction from the other two lines on each of these charts.
-Consistent with what has been observed in most states, all crashes came down to about 50% of their pre-COVID levels.
-However, after Week 5, fatal crashes not only did not remain at these lower levels, but recently have been well above their pre-COVID levels.
+Consistent with what has been observed in most states, All Crashes came down to about 50% of their pre-COVID levels.
+However, after Period 3, fatal crashes not only did not remain at its lower level, but more recently it has been well above their pre-COVID levels.

-In Weeks 10-12 both curves are close to 80% of the pre-COVID levels.
-"All crashes" have now leveled out to about 80%.
-Fatal crashes rose in Weeks 13 and 15 to over 40% higher than the pre-COVID level.
-See Sections 5 and 6 below for how the fatalities in 2020 compare by day to those of 2019.
+In Period 6, both curves are close to 80% of the pre-COVID levels.
+The "All Crashes" line has now leveled out to about 80%, which is about 2000 crashes per week.
+Fatal crashes rose in Period 9 to nearly 40% higher than the pre-COVID level, and is now at about 12 fatal crashes per week.
+See Sections 5 and 6 below for comparisons of fatalities in 2020 and 2019.

 Unlike the weekly points plotted on the charts in previous reports, we are now smoothing the lines with two-week averages.
-The numbers beneath the chart lines should now be viewed as "Periods" as opposed to weeks.
+The numbers beneath the chart lines should be viewed as "Periods" as opposed to weeks.
 Generally, each numbered period consists of two weeks averaged together to smooth the curves and make them more readable.
-There are two exceptions to this definition: (1) Week 1, which always has the value of 1, is a single value that represents the normal (pre-COVID) crash frequency, and (2) the last period when there are an odd number of weeks is assigned the recorded value during the last week.
+There are two exceptions to this definition: (1) Week 1, which always has the value of 1, is a single value that represents the normal (pre-COVID) crash frequency, and (2) if there is an odd number of weeks, the single recorded value during the last week is assigned for the final period value.